MicrosoftDocs/sdk-api/sdk-api-src/content/srrestoreptapi/index.md

 ## -description

-This header is used by sr. For more information, see:
+This header is used by System Restore.
+For more information, see:

 - [System Restore](../_sr/index.md)